FVTVLIX/Eventures/README.md

 ## Code Showcase

 _Filtering through the categories was a bit of a challenge.
 This was mainly due to the way I had the Categories table setup in the Back End.
-Here I'm taking the appropriate Event and mapping it through its corresponding Category ID filter.
+I'm taking the appropriate Event and mapping it through its corresponding Category ID filter.
 I'm also displaying it in newest event first._

 ```
         {